codecop/refactoring-golf/docs/_posts/0000-01-01-refactoring-golf.md

 # Hole Six

+How did people do?
+Would anyone like to share?

 + Record is seven strokes

-Note: We don’t know how this is possible with 7 strokes
+Note: We don’t know how this is possible with seven strokes

 ---